 Perhaps the most important thing that makes someone likeable is if they appear genuine.
 People are generally good at spotting when someone is disingenuous, so it can be very hard to affect likeability in face-to-face correspondence.

-But via email, we have the time to curate what we say – something that’s particularly true for scammers, who sometimes spend hours crafting templates for their emails.
+But via email, we have the time to curate what we say – something that’s particularly true for scammers, who often spend a great deal of time crafting templates for their emails.

 The final principle is consensus, which states that when people are unsure what to do, they follow the actions and behaviours of others.